menu

 Chesapeake Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Chesapeake Beach in 2018 was $55,071, which is wealthy relative to Maryland and the nation.
-This equates to an annual income of $220,284 for a family of four.
+The per capita income in Chesapeake Beach in 2018 was $58,774, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
+This equates to an annual income of $235,096 for a family of four.

-Chesapeake Beach is a somewhat ethnically-diverse town.
+Chesapeake Beach is a very ethnically-diverse town.
 The people who call Chesapeake Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chesapeake Beach residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Chesapeake Beach include English, Irish, German, Italian, and European.
+Important ancestries of people in Chesapeake Beach include English, German, Irish, Italian, and European.

 The most common language spoken in Chesapeake Beach is English.
 Other important languages spoken here include Spanish and Tagalog.